7. The Servant–Tyrant Parallelism

 The Servant is slain for others’ crimes.

-This structure’s two archetypal figures reveal God’s definition of good and evil: one smites and oppresses the nations while the other intervenes to save them; one has ambitions of being like the Most High God while the other submits to being the lowliest of men; one causes havoc and disaster while the other brings peace and healing; one exalts himself to high heaven and ends up humiliated while the other endures an imposed humiliation and ends up exalted;
+This structure’s opposite archetypal figures reveal God’s definitions of good and evil: one smites and oppresses the nations while the other intervenes to save them; one has ambitions of being like the Most High God while the other submits to being the lowliest of men; one causes havoc and disaster while the other brings peace and healing; one exalts himself to high heaven and ends up humiliated while the other endures an imposed humiliation and ends up exalted;

 Keep Reading